UPS Systems becomes a member of JOSCAR

 We strongly recommend that you run your generator for around ten minutes every week.
 Operating most generators for less than 10 minutes at a time will encourage carbonisation because the engine will not achieve its normal operating temperature and ‘burn off’ excess soot deposits.
 However, if the generator is run without a connected load for more than 10 minutes, the engine will ‘idle’, causing a build up of soot.

 Remote monitoring services, such as the UPS Systems REMO® service, is a valuable maintenance option.
 The service provides constant monitoring while the generator is in operation and monitors your weekly auto-start procedures.
-It automatically confirms sucessful test runs, provides notication of any mains failure, common alarms and low fuel levels.
+It automatically confirms successful test runs, provides notification of any mains failure, common alarms and low fuel levels.
 You are notified of any alerts by SMS text or email as required.

 The REMO® service keeps you informed.
 If you are alerted that your generator has started outside normal office hours, you have the option of shutting your IT systems down in an orderly manner or ensuring sufficient fuel is on-site for the generator to continue providing power.